Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/configuration.md

 Add [UIHint(AIHint.Image)] for image fields (ContentReference or Url)

+Files are automatically saved in "For this page" - except for Product or other object that do not have "For this page", then it saved to the Global Root Asset folder.
+This default behavior can be modified either by implementing the IFolderResolver interface or by overriding the DefaultFolderResolver.

 ### OpenAI Api key

 You need your own API key for the Image Generation to work, you can obtain a key by registering and create an key here => https://platform.openai.com/account/api-keys